Home / Articles / US stocks vs. a broker

 Enough angles — brought back to you, you can roughly find your row below.
 This is to clear up your thinking, not to decide for you.

-• Mostly holding crypto, wanting to dip into US stocks at a low barrier: the tokenized route runs smoother — buy directly with USDT, hold fractions.
+• Mostly holding crypto, wanting to dip into US stocks at a low barrier: the Binance route runs smoother — funded from stablecoins, settled in USDC, and you can hold fractions.
 On the condition that you've thought through its extra risks and try it with a small position.

-• Wanting real equity, valuing voting rights and direct dividends, planning to hold long-term: a traditional broker fits better; what you get is a real share, protected by mature regulation.
+• Wanting registered equity, valuing voting rights, planning to hold long-term: a traditional broker fits better; what you get is a share registered to you, protected by mature regulation.

 • Wanting a lesser-known name or a very wide selection: a broker covers more — confirm the platform has what you want first.